 When the follicles are ready for egg retrieval, an injection of human chorionic gonadotropin (HcG) or Lupron® is administered to finalize the egg maturity.
 This time-sensitive injection determines the timing of the procedure to remove the eggs.

 If you’re using donor egg to conceive, the donor goes through this process with the OC Fertility® team.

-The egg retrieval is done by your OC Fertility® doctor in an operating room attached to the IVF lab (CCRM OC), where an anesthesiologist administers anesthesia to make sure patients are comfortable.
+The egg retrieval is done by your OC Fertility® doctor where an anesthesiologist administers anesthesia to make sure patients are comfortable.
 Using ultrasound guidance, the follicles are drained and eggs are removed and sent to the adjacent embryology lab for evaluation.
 At the time of surgery and under a microscope, the embryologist identifies the eggs from within the follicular fluid.

 If a partner is contributing sperm for the IVF, they provide their semen sample on the day of the egg retrieval.
 Alternatively, your OC Fertility® provider can use previously collected, frozen sperm or donor sperm.
 In either case, your provider washes the sperm to increase the odds of fertilization.

 During this step, the sperm is introduced to the egg, either in a culture dish or via intracytoplasmic sperm injection (ICSI).
 After one day, they check to see if the sperm has successfully fertilized the egg.